California Labor School

 The California Labor School (until 1945 named the Tom Mooney Labor School) was an educational organization in San Francisco from 1942 to 1957.
 Like the contemporary Jefferson School of Social Science and the New York Workers School, it represented the "transformed and upgraded" successors of the "workers schools" of the 1920s and 1930s.

 History

-During World War II, as part of Browderism, Communist Party USA Earl Browder established new communist "schools of social sciences" in major urban areas.
+During World War II, as part of Browderism, Communist Party USA leader Earl Browder established new communist "schools of social sciences" in major urban areas.
 On the East Coast, these schools included names of American patriots: the Sam Adams School (Boston), Tom Paine School of Social Sciences (Philadelphia), George Washington Carver School (Harlem, New York), Abraham Lincoln School (Chicago), and Jefferson School of Social Sciences (New York).
 West Coast schools used geographic names: the Pacific Northwest Labor School and the California Labor School.

 Founding

 The CLS was founded in August 1942, in premises above a car showroom at 678 Turk Street in San Francisco, and named for labor leader Tom Mooney, who had died on March 6 that year.
 It later moved to a 5-story building at 216 Market Street, and in 1947 bought premises at 240 Golden Gate Avenue.

 The school was supported by 72 trade unions, including members of the American Federation of Labor and the Congress of Industrial Organizations.
 Its initial program "promised to analyze social, economic and political questions in light of the present world struggle against fascism".
 It also taught the arts: the teenage Maya Angelou had a scholarship to study dance and drama.
 The school taught students on many subjects such as labor organization, journalism, music, drama, history, women's studies, economics and industrial arts.
 Union officials and professors from Stanford University and the University of California at Berkeley taught the courses at CLS.
 The most popular course at the CLS called "Mental Hygiene Today" was taught by Erik Erikson.
 The most important history course was called "History and Problems of the Negro in America".
 The school offered different kinds of services such as preparing union pamphlets and newspapers, conducting dance concerts and theatrical shows at local meetings.